lioujheyu/syno-chroot-gitlab/README.md

     gitlab-ctl reconfigure
     ````

-    Here is a big problem.
+    Here is a problem.
 Configure process will detect your system service initial method and try to append initial script into /etc/inittab which doesn't exist in chroot env.
 This `gitlab-ctl reconfigure` is very likely to hang in somewhere or pop out some error messages.
-Don't panic.
-We only need this step to generate `gitlab.rb` under `/etc/gitlab`.
-So if you are hang in this step over 10 mins, just `ctrl-c` and continue next step.
+If you are hang in this step over 10 mins, just `ctrl-c` and continue next step.

 9. Manually start all gitlab related services.
 After that, perform second gitlab reconfigure.
 This time we expect no error message.